Linuxfabrik/monitoring-plugins/check-plugins/rocketchat-version/README.md

 Checks the installed Rocket.Chat version against the endoflife.date API and alerts if the version is end-of-life or if newer releases are available.

-**Alerting Logic:**

-* WARN if the installed version is EOL (default: 30 days before the official EOL date, configurable via `--offset-eol`)
-* Optional: WARN when a new major, minor, or patch release is available (each independently enabled via `--check-major`, `--check-minor`, `--check-patch`)
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Authenticates against the Rocket.Chat REST API and reads the installed version from the statistics endpoint